-There is almost nothing greater than a relaxing dip in the pool to beat the summer heat, and with the buoyancy of the water, it gives the added benefit of the perfect low-impact environment to help seniors remain active while alleviating stress to joints.
+There is almost nothing greater than a relaxing dip in the pool to beat the summer heat, and with the buoyancy of the water, pool exercises for seniors gives the added benefit of the perfect low-impact environment to help aging adults remain active while alleviating stress to joints.

-Make certain to seek the advice of a senior’s physician first before starting or changing physical exercise levels, and then invite your loved one to dive into these wonderful water-based exercises for seniors:
+Make certain to seek the advice of a senior’s physician first before starting or changing physical exercise levels, and then invite your loved one to dive into these wonderful pool exercises for seniors:

 - Marching: Marching will get the entire body involved, while the water supplies a sufficient amount of resistance to raise the senior’s heart rate.
 While maintaining good posture and holding arms out to the side for balance, simply march at a rhythmic speed.